Guárico: Tourism

-San Juan de Los Morros Thermal Waters
+San Juan de los Morros Thermal Waters

-These are sulphurous, alkaline, borate waters, with a blue colour and an average temperature of 33.5 °C. It is a thermo-mineral spring with a capacity of 6800 L/h.
+These are sulphurous, alkaline, borate waters, with a blue color and an average temperature of 33.5 °C. It is a thermo-mineral spring with a capacity of 6,800 L/h.
 They are surrounded by a dry tropical forest, with very arid vegetation.
-It has bathrooms, pools and various services.
-They are located northwest of San Juan de Los Morros, 58 km from Maracay.
+It has bathrooms, pools, and various services.
+They are located northwest of San Juan de los Morros, 58 km from Maracay.

-Thermal waters of Gurumen
+Thermal Waters of Guarumen

 These are waters that flow from galleys, forming four wells or springs.
 It has pools and bathing rooms.
-They are located between the towns of Ortiz and San Francisco de Cara, 60 km from San Juan de Los Morros.
+They are located between the towns of Ortiz and San Francisco de Cara, 60 km from San Juan de los Morros.